martin67/adventofcode/src/main/doc/aoc2016/Day14OneTimePad.md

 Given the actual salt in your puzzle input and using 2016 extra MD5 calls of key stretching, **what index** now produces your 64th one-time pad key?

+Your puzzle answer was 20092.

+Both parts of this puzzle are complete!
+They provide two gold stars: **